If you are spoilt for choice as when to holiday, visiting Iceland in April is a great choice.

 The plus side is that you will achieve far greater daylight hours and temperatures will likely not fall below freezing.
 A win for a country called Iceland!

 If you avoid Easter travel, the majority of April is considered low season.

-This means that the prices of accommodation, the availability, price of tours and even flights to Iceland is considerably lower.
+This means that the prices of the cool unique accommodation in Iceland, the availability, price of tours in Iceland and even flights to Iceland is considerably lower.
 If you are traveling on a budget, April is a great time to go as you achieve a lot more bang for your buck.